kubernetes/test-infra/prow/ANNOUNCEMENTS.md

 # Announcements

 New features added to each components:
+ - *July 13, 2018* `blunderbluss` plugin will now support `required_reviewers` in
+   OWNERS file to specify a person or github team to be cc'd on every PR that touches the corresponding part of the code.
  - *June 25, 2018* `updateconfig` plugin will now support update/remove keys
    from a glob match.
  - *June 05, 2018* `blunderbuss` plugin may now suggest approvers in addition